objectiv/objectiv.io/blog/2022-02-16 Location Stack.md

 This fictional event relates to users clicking this link in our Docs:

 <BlogImage url='img/blog/link_example.png'
-  caption='The user clicks on Overview in the Dataframe section of the API reference '/>
+  caption="A click on 'Overview' in the DataFrame section of the API reference " />

 Now, with just the raw data to go by, you would have a hard time identifying exactly where this event came from.
 You would need to have access to the source code and UI of the exact version this event was collected from.